|House Dondarrion of Blackhaven|

 A Feast for Crows

-Brienne of Tarth learns that when the brotherhood without banners encountered Catelyn Tully's corpse by the riverside, Lord Beric gave her the "kiss of life" to bring her back, and died his final death.
+Brienne of Tarth learns that when the brotherhood without banners encountered Catelyn Stark's corpse by the riverside, Lord Beric gave her the "kiss of life" to bring her back, and died his final death.
 The brotherhood is now led by the revived Catelyn, Lady Stoneheart.
 The heir to Blackhaven is unknown.

 House Dondarrion at the end of the third century